-- Screen Format: Selecting (Display) → Screen Format and choosing the screen mode displays the cameras in the selected multiview screen mode (PIP, 2x2, 3x2, 3x3, 4x3, 4x4 or 5x4).
-Selecting each display mode is the same as pressing the MODE button or scrolling the mouse wheel up and down when in one of the multiview formats. - Previous Group, Next Group: Selecting (Display) → Previous Group or Next Group moves to the previous or next page. - Edit Group: Selecting (Display) → Edit Group enters to the Active Cameo mode.
-Refer to the following Active Cameo Mode section for details. - Camera OSD, Status OSD: Selecting (Display) → Camera OSD or Status OSD toggles Camera OSD or Status OSD On and Off.
+- Screen Format: Selecting (Display) → Screen Format and choosing the screen mode displays the cameras in the selected multiview screen mode (2x2, 3x2, 3x3, 4x3 or 4x4).
+Selecting Screen Format while in 4x4 display format for local cameras enters the display mode for network devices, and selecting Screen Format while in 4x4 display format for network devices enters the display mode for local cameras.
+Selecting each display mode is the same as pressing the MODE button or scrolling the mouse wheel up and down when in one of the multiview formats. - Edit Group: Selecting (Display) → Edit Group enters to the Active Cameo mode.
+Refer to the following Active Cameo Mode section for details. - Camera OSD, Status OSD: Selecting (Display) → Camera OSD or Status OSD toggles Camera OSD or Status OSD on and Off.